A-Burnhard/Yomester/README.md

 # Yomester
-An LLM powered Whatsapp Chatbot feeds on user data
+An LLM powered Telegram Chatbot feeds on user data